Point-In-Time (PIT) Count

 - It helps us identify real needs, gaps in the system, and ways we can better allocate resources.

-- In addition to counting individuals, these PIT teams gathered demographic data, including age, gender, race, veteran status, and special needs (e.g., mental health or substance use issues).
+- In addition to counting individuals, these PIT teams will gather demographic data, including age, gender, race, veteran status, and special needs (e.g., mental health or substance use issues).
 This information helps us to better understand the populations we serve.

 - Data is anonymous and confidential.